Skip to content Skip to footer navigation

 Microwaveable wheat bags are convenient, reusable and a gentle way to warm the body and soothe sore muscles.

-But you must always follow the manufacturer's instructions, as overheating or reheating a wheat bag that hasn't fully cooled can lead to burns or fire.
+If you're choosing this option, always follow the manufacturer's instructions, as overheating or reheating a wheat bag that hasn't fully cooled can lead to burns or fire.
 They also shouldn't be used as bed warmers due to the risk of fire.

 Wheat bag dos and don'ts